Home made waste vegetable oil burner for a home foundry

 The power of this little burner amazes me and if your foundry is well insulated you'll have no trouble obtaining temperatures high enough to melt copper (I know, I have) though steel isn't as likely - but who knows.
 I've never tried steel and can't really see any reason to but if you try it and have success, let me know.

 Feedback on this little burner has been very positive.
 It is fiddly to get going but like all things once you've done it it gets easier and I've heard from folks who've had great success.
-I've even had people say how they've adapted the idea to heat their workshops etc.
+I've even had people say how they've adapted the idea to heat their workshops etc and some say in well insulated foundrys they're melting iron.